bobpaterno/software-development-curriculum/rails/asset-pipeline/coffeescript/coffeescript-overview.markdown

 ## Introduction to CoffeScript
 CoffeeScript is a programming language that compiles down to JavaScript.
 It can be considered as an attempt to expose the good parts of JavaScript in a simple way, and is essentially just a syntactic rewrite of JavaScript.
 The core language itself stays the same, with small semantic enhancements.
 The syntax is modified, modeled after
-Python and Ruby and implements many features from those two languages; the CoffeeScript compiler outputs clean JavaScript that follows best practices and is eminently readable.
-It also allows you to use any existing JavaScript library seamlessly from CoffeeScript (and vice-versa).
+Python and Ruby and implements many features from those two languages.
+The CoffeeScript compiler outputs clean JavaScript that follows best practices and is eminently readable; it also allows you to use any existing JavaScript library seamlessly from CoffeeScript (and vice-versa).
 The compiled output is readable and pretty-printed, will work in every JavaScript runtime, and tends to run as fast or faster than the equivalent handwritten JavaScript.

 ## Comparing CoffeeScript to Javascript